introlatin/introlatin.github.io/docs/03-homework/homework.md

 ***

 ## Homework 7 (Due R 2/9)

+### Part 1
+{: .no_toc }

+Each of the following gives an adjective's dictionary entry, followed by a declined noun.
+Make the adjective match the given noun in gender, case, and number.
+If there is more than one option, you need only give one.
+(For this, you may need the [Week 3 Vocabulary](../vocabulary/week-03-vocabulary) [nouns] and [Week 3 Paradigms](../paradigms/week-03-paradigms) [nouns] in addition to the [Week 4 Vocabulary](../vocabulary/week-04-vocabulary) and [Week 4 Paradigms](../paradigms/week-04-paradigms) [adjectives].)

+For example:
+bonus, bona, bonum - good -> ducibus
+**bonīs**

+1. sapiens, sapientis - wise -> agricolā
+2. fēlix, fēlicis - lucky, fortunate -> nōmen
+3. velox, velōcis - swift, fast, quick -> aquam
+4. tristis, triste - sad -> filiae
+5. celer, celeris, celere - swift, fast, quick -> patrum
+6. similis, simile - similar -> arbōre
+7. ācer, ācris, ācre - sharp, keen, fierce -> taurīs
+8. omnis, omne - (singular) each, every; (plural) all -> corpus
+9. fortis, forte - brave, strong -> oppidī
+10. gravis, grave - heavy, serious -> librōrum

+### Part 2
+{: .no_toc }

+Each of the following sentences contains a 3rd declension adjective. **Indicate the adjective; then indicate which noun the adjective modifies; and finally, translate the sentence.** For example:

+puella puerum fēlicem vīdit.
+**fēlicem** modifies **puerum**; "The girl saw the lucky boy."

+You will likely need the resources linked in Part 1 above.

+1. agricola tristem equum duxit.
+2. fīlia matrī gravem aquam dedit.
+3. fīlia matrī gravī aquam dedit.
+4. dux aurum fēlicium nautārum cēpit.
+5. puerī velox corpus aquae vīdērunt.

+***

 ## Homework 8 (Due M 2/13)
 ## Homework 9 (Due W 2/15)
 ## Homework 10 (Due R 2/16)